SAP/spartacus-docs/_pages/home/updating-to-version-221121.7/migration.md

    ❯◯ [use-application-builder] Migrate application projects to the new build system.
    ```

-   The result of migration should be similar to the one shown in the previous section for updating to Angular 20.
-If you already ran the `use-application-builder` migration when you were updating to Angular 20, this migration won't make any further changes.
+   This migration is also offered during the update to Angular 20, and the result of the migration should be similar to the one shown in the previous section for updating to Angular 20.
+If you already ran the `use-application-builder` migration when you were updating to Angular 20, running it again will not make any further changes.

 ## Updating Spartacus to 221121.7